SAP-archive/cloud-cap-nodejs-codejam/README.md

 The requirements to follow the exercises in this repository, including hardware and software, are detailed in the [prerequisites](prerequisites.md) file.

+## FAQ

+In case you will run into issue, please refer to the [FAQ](faq.md) file or reach out to the instructors.

 ## Download and installation